-But from those years following the rise of women’s soccer to glory in America, something has happened – it’s fallen off the radar.
-Copies of Sports Illustrated with Chastain celebrating in her sports bra on the cover are probably buried in the corner of some 20-something girl’s room now, forgotten and unimportant.
+But from those years following the rise of women's soccer to glory in America, something has happened - it's fallen off the radar.
+Copies of Sports Illustrated with Chastain celebrating in her sports bra on the cover are probably buried in the corner of some 20-something girl's room now, forgotten and unimportant.
 And with good reason.
-That was the last time the United States won a World Cup, and showed hope for a nation dominated by male sports of football and baseball.
+That was the last time the United States won a World Cup, showed hope for a nation dominated by male sports of football and baseball.

 And even though the U.S. took gold at the Olympics this summer, it just didn't feel the same, maybe because I wasn't 12 or wearing at Lilly jersey at the time, but I don't think that was it.
 It just wasn't as exciting.
 These weren't faces I had come to know and cheer for.
 They were just another team.

 But the 2008 College Cup gives my hope that that's about to change.
 Call it a hunch, but I feel history in the making here.
 Notre Dame, UCLA, North Carolina, and Stanford all have something to do with it.